HOMILY FOR END-OF-YEAR CAS STAFF MASS

 INTRODUCTION TO END-OF-YEAR CAS STAFF MASS

-To prepare ourselves to receive the Christ-child into the crib of our hearts at Christmas, let us repent of our sins…
+The ‘O antiphon’ for today prays “O come, desire of nations, come; come king and cornerstone and make us one; save the race you made from clay and draw us to you Christmas Day”.
+To prepare ourselves to receive the desire of nations into the crib of our hearts at Christmas, let us repent of our sins…